- Understand the link between COVID-19 mRNA vaccines and myocarditis

 In December 2021, the American Heart Association published a retrospective study looking at patients under the age of 21 years who experienced myocarditis within 30 days of receiving an mRNA COVID-19 vaccine.
 Here’s some of the key points from that study.

 The researchers chose patients diagnosed with the disease and patients suspected of having the disease coupled with elevated troponin levels or abnormal cardiac function.
-The median age of the selected 139 participants was 16 years, the majority of which were male and white.
+The median age of the selected 139 participants was 16 years, the majority of which were assigned male at birth and white.
 Almost everyone in the study experienced myocarditis after their second vaccine dose.

 For these patients, symptoms began within a week of either their first or second vaccine dose, with a median of two days.
 They all experienced chest pain, a third of them had a fever, and a quarter experienced shortness of breath.